-The Office of the District Attorney is staffed by full-time employees consisting of 4 attorneys, 4 administrative staff, and 0 investigators, each of whom is dedicated to ensuring that justice is served on behalf of the residents of Glenn County.
+The Office of the District Attorney is staffed by full-time employees consisting of 4 attorneys, 4 administrative staff, and 1 Chief Investigator, each of whom is dedicated to insuring that justice is served on behalf of the residents of Glenn County.
 Our mission is to prosecute criminal violations of law with integrity and to support and protect the rights of victims of crime within Glenn County.

 PEOPLE V. STEVEN BUTLER - Defendant was previously convicted of a felony violation of Penal Code section 245(a)(1), Assault with a Deadly Weapon and three misdemeanor counts of 273.6, Violation of Restraining Order and was found in violation of probation for the 7th time.
 Defendant was sentenced to 3 years prison and probation was terminated.
 This case was prosecuted by DDA Coffey with assistance from Glenn County Probation Department Officer Van Eck.